schang1146/ClintonCAT/README.md

 [Rossmann's Consumer Rights Wiki (CRW)](https://consumerrights.wiki) for articles related to the website you're currently visiting.<br>

-> All references found by this software are not part of ClintonCAT and are provided to the end-user under `CC-4.0-BY-SA licensing` as stated [here](https://wiki.rossmanngroup.com/wiki/Consumer_Action_Taskforce:Copyrights) by the originating website [consumerrights.wiki](https://consumerrights.wiki/).
+> All references found by this software are not part of ClintonCAT and are provided to the end-user under `CC-4.0-BY-SA licensing` by the originating website [consumerrights.wiki](https://consumerrights.wiki/).

 ## Operation